erosDiffusion/ComfyUI-enricos-nodes/README.md

-## Create complex compositions the FAST and EASY way
+## Create complex compositions the FAST and EASY way (V4 Alpha is out!)

 ![the compositor node](/assets/showreel1.png)